How to be a husband your wife won't throw out of the window in the middle of the night.

 In this section of Marital Advice to my Grandson, Joel, Peter teaches how to play on language to answer such questions and to respond thoughtfully to one’s wife.
 Although there is no “one right answer” neither is there “one wrong answer” to these trap questions, Peter teaches how men can avoid the answer that will prevent their wife from throwing them out of the window in the middle of the night.

-Still on the topic of the use of language, Peter Davidson is that totally rad and cool grandad who gets it!
+Still on the topic of the use of language, Peter Davidson is that totally rad and cool granddad who gets it!
 Trust me, his use of words to explain such minute and big details that can transform relationships is commendable.
-Peter Davidson writes in such a way that his words draws the reader in a loving and caring manner, so that even if the reader were reading an reprimanding advice, the would take it from a point of self-reflection rather than from a judgmental perspective.
+Peter Davidson writes in such a way that his words draws the reader in a loving and caring manner, so that even if the reader were reading an reprimanding advice, they would take it from a point of self-reflection rather than from a judgmental perspective.

-Marital Advice to my Grandson, Joel, eats into the cores of marriage by showing the male and female perspective of situations and experiences that can allow a relationship to flourish or wither.
-This book teaches how love, commitment, consistency, intimacy, and happiness can be achieved from a relationship.
+Marital Advice to my Grandson, Joel, eats into the cores of marriage by showing the male and female perspectives of situations and experiences that can allow a relationship to flourish or wither.
+This book teaches how love, commitment, consistency, intimacy, and happiness can be achieved in a relationship.
 I would highly recommend Marital Advice to my Grandson, Joel, to couples who are about to get married and also, to adults, who weren’t privileged to see what a happy and fruitful marriage looks like through their parent’s experiences.
 For them, this is a book of hope and it brings a life-transforming perspective to the possibility in living “happily ever after.”

 Connect with me on: